The tusker elephant starts the perahera, honestly carrying the casket.

 The Gajanayaka Nelame, who is responsible for the royal elephant

-This individual is highly regarded as the most prominent Buddhist layperson in the country.
-He walks closely behind the tusker, which bears the relic, while wearing the traditional regal attire of the King of Kandy.
+He walks closely behind the tusker, which bears the relic.
+Meanwhile, he wears the traditional regal attire of the King of Kandy.

 Nilanga Pradeep Dela Bandara is responsible for the relic in Sri Lanka while the king is not there.